Developing a greener or more sustainable office isn’t just good for the environment. It’s also good for business.

-Plants help to recycle the air, brighten up the office, and reduce stress and other workplace nasties (like low morale).
+Plants help recycle the air, brighten up the office, and reduce stress and other workplace nasties (like low morale).

-Choosing to set up your office close to public transport options and installing end-of-trip facilities (like bike racks and showers) can also help reduce your staff’s environmental impact.
+Setting up your office close to public transport options and installing end-of-trip facilities (like bike racks and showers) can also help reduce your staff’s environmental impact.

 A great way to encourage change is to get everyone involved.
 Green Challenges (for example, daring staff to go plastic-free) are a great way to make sustainability visible, actionable, and fun!
 They can also promote team building.